dnsimple/dnsimple-support/content/articles/okta-identity-provider.md

 <div class="mb4 aspect-ratio aspect-ratio--16x9 z-0">
   <iframe src="https://www.youtube.com/embed/XNJP2gwIIh4?rel=0&modestbranding=1&cc_load_policy=1&cc_lang_pref=en" class="aspect-ratio--object" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen=""></iframe>
 </div>

-## Logging in via Okta

-You'll need to [link an Okta organization to your DNSimple account](#linking-an-okta-organization-to-a-dnsimple-account) before your team members can log in via Okta SSO.

-1. To log in to DNSimple using Okta, visit [https://dnsimple.com/login](https://dnsimple.com/login).
-1. Click the <label>Sign in using Okta</label> button.
-1. Enter the company's Okta domain and click "Sign in".
-1. If you are prompted for your Okta username and password, enter them.
-1. If your credentials are valid, you will be redirected back to DNSimple and logged in.

-If you are not yet a member of the DNSimple account, the account administrator will receive a notification to grant access.
-Once they have granted access, you will be able to see the DNSimple account's assets.

-If you log out of Okta, you will also be logged out of DNSimple.

 ## Linking an Okta organization to a DNSimple account